Developer Quickstart

 A server developer must provide the server instrumentation to perform the management changes to the system requested by a client.
 The most common YANG statements that need instrumentation:

-Configuration data nodes (use EDIT2 Callback)
+Configuration data nodes (use EDIT2 Callback and EDIT3 Callback)

 Operational data nodes (use GET2 Callback)